dongmeic/RLID/Address-MSAG/README.md

 The clean step is to make sure the emergency service number (ESN), street name (STREET), road/street type (STCODE), house number range in low (LOW) and high (HIGH), city name (CITY) and city code (CTCODE) are in the same format between datasets, to create an unique key for the match.

-2. Compare the MSAG range and Intrado extract table by different cases;
+2. Compare the MSAG range and Intrado extract table by different cases, see [codes](https://github.com/dongmeic/RLID/blob/main/Address-MSAG/1.compare_MSAG_range.ipynb);

 (0) No match, code 0;